jrhendrix/extract_sequence_range/README.md

 # xRange
-Extract a segment of characters from a DNA sequence file.
-The user can define the exact positions of the range or provide a single position and specify the number of bases upstream or downstream.
+xRange extracts a segment of characters from a DNA sequence file.
+The user can (1) provide exact coordinates to extract or specify a start position and request bases (2) upstream or (3) downstream of that position.
-Eventually there will be functionality to extract the first or last bases from a contig.

 ## Usage
 There are three ways to specify the range of sequence to extract: defined coordinates, add from position, and subtract from position